 I have the honour to inform you that the President has fixed Monday 15 March 1965 as the date for the commencement of the oral proceedings in the South West Africa cases (Ethiopia v.
 South Africa; Liberia v.
 South Africa).

-The opening sitting will be held in the morning of that date at an hour which will be notified to you in due course.
+The opening sitting will be held in the morning of that date at an hour

 It is the intention of the Court to sit in the mornings only.
 It has been